miekg/access/access.1.md

 # DESCRIPTION

 **Access** will print what access **USERNAME** has on each *FILE*.
-If Access Control Lists (ACLs) are set on the file they are taking into account.
+If Access Control Lists (ACLs) are set on the file they are taken into account.
 If no *FILE* is given the current directory is used.
 **Access** will always follow symlinks and report on the target.

 For each *FILE* given it outputs a line: